 Learn about recognized dental specialties and certifying boards

 The DAT is a dental education admission test designed to provide dental education programs with a means to assess program applicants’ potential for success.
 It is administered year round by Prometric test centers in the United States, its territories (including Guam, Puerto Rico and the Virgin Islands) and Canada.

-The DAT is comprised of multiple-choice test items presented in the English language.
-The test is developed according to established test specifications.
+The test is comprised of multiple-choice questions presented in the English language and is developed according to established test specifications.
 The DAT consists of a battery of four tests on the following: Survey of the Natural Sciences, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning.
 In the DAT, both the U.S. customary system and the metric system (Imperial System) of units are used.